 What Does Post Office Do?

-Since India is the largest postal network in the world so the department’s functions are classified into four main areas: postal operations, financial services, insurance, and stamps.
+Since India is the world’s largest postal network, the department’s functions are classified into four main areas: postal operations, financial services, insurance, and stamps.
 So the postal service of India helps the citizens of India to manage their financial needs.

 The department maintains Mail Motor Services for city mail delivery consisting of 1,282 motorized vehicles.
 From 2010-to 2011, these vehicles covered 30.57 million kilometers.
 So makes India Largest postal network in the world.

 Besides the regular postal service, the department also offers a variety of high-end products for faster and more specific deliveries for each event.
 These premium services include Speed Post, Business Post, Express Parcel, Media Post (for outreach purposes), Greeting Post (greeting cards for special occasions), and Logistics Post (material distribution).

 The ministry also took steps to modernize the mail delivery process.
 The main ones are: